-Thomas: Okay, so where are we going?
 Harry: Where they treat me like royalty.
-Thomas: We're going to Burger King?

 - Molly's reaction to Harry calling a meeting:Molly: War council?
-Are we going to start another war?”
+Are we going to start another war?

 - Even Michael gets in the occasional good one, like when they find the ticket agent praying during the hob attack at Union Station:The white fire of the holy sword painted the tear streaks on her face silver as her mouth dropped open in an expression of shock and stunned joy.
 She looked down at her crucifix, and back up at him again.

 Michael took a quick glance around the room, smiled at the woman, and said, "Of course He's there.
 Of course He listens."
 He paused, then admitted, "Granted, He doesn't always answer quite this quickly."